 except Exception as e:

-return {"tested": True}
+passreturn {"tested": True}

-def test_user_enumeration(self, valid_email, invalid_email):
+deftest_user_enumeration(self, valid_email, invalid_email):

 """Test for user enumeration via different responses"""